MatthewUdal/Software-Frameworks-Assignment-2024/README.md

 - **User Validation:** the validation of a user occurs numerous times throughout the site, whether it be through the auth guard, login, signup or even role checks – this is a key backend communication that allows certain features to be restricted to authorised individuals.
 An example of data change on something like a login or signup is the users data (without password) being saved into the browsers session storage for frontend usage later.
 - **Group Handling:** Groups have numerous different backend routes and functions that deal with the handling of data both frontend and backend.
 An example of this is joining groups, creating groups, checking group members, ban users and much more.
 These all utilise the backend groups.json file by splicing, updating or deleting json objects, which in turn, updates the frontend.
+- **Socket Handling:** The backend of sockets is handled in one file (socket.js) but can include the peerjs file as well.
+The main use for this is logging the connections of the backend and frontend with a wss route.
+A user will connect to a socket when they join a channel, from here a unique socketID is generated and this is used when handling message output from the frontend.
+A peerID is also used using websockets again for handling video calls and identiying what peers to call and display.

 **Component Updates**

 - **Channel visualisation:** the message-container is an example of a component that reacts to certain updates in other components alongside the session storage and backend response.
 When a group and channel combination are selected, the active group the user is in is saved to session storage, from here the backend is called to get member lists, channel names and other appropriate data.
-In phase 2 of the assignment this will be greatly developed to also return data like message history and other useful information.
 - **Request Status Update:** Another example of front-end component updating is the requests, as with numerous interactions to the request backend, the front end will update.
 This can be seen in a user requesting to join a group, where the page will update, and the requested group will be removed from the list.
 Further, something like accepting a user into a group or channel will also cause an update to the settings component to correctly display the up-to-date requests.
+- **Chat Message Updates:** The message-container is also responsible for displaying a live feed of chat messages from users and join/leave messaged automated from the backend.
+This is done using the socket service which emits phrases on the /socket.io route which is then read by all other users in a timely manner.
+From here the component will read this data and dynamically display it using the chat interface structure.